 Learn the basics of regular expressions and their use when managing tax information in your organization

-Regular expressions are a method you can use to limit what information input can be validated by Meeting+.
+Regular expressions are a method you can use to limit what information input can be validated by the Services add-in.

-Using regular expressions will help you eliminate user errors when filling out important tax fields in the Meeting+ add-in and ensures that there are no invalid tax field entries in your Meeting+ settlement data.
+Using regular expressions will help you eliminate user errors when filling out important custom properties in the Services add-in and ensures that there are no invalid custom property entries in your Services settlement data.

 Setting up custom regular expressions can be very technical and may require help from your IT department.
 We recommend the use of this tool when trying to create a custom regular expression.